ashkankahbasi/CGames/README.md

 # G-terminal
-Games for command line and terminal linux.\
+Command line games.\
+Created with the C programming language for educational purposes.\
-Including Tic-Tac-Toe
+Including: Tic-Tac-Toe